EduTrackerr/App/README.md

 # App

-Introducing EduTracker, fast tracking your education to success!
+Introducing EduTracker, the ultimate tool to help fast track your success through school!

 Created using the Angular CLI and libraries.